HuanYin94/map_compression/Readme.md

 ## Welcome
 Code of a manuscript, submitted to IEEE Transactions on Intelligent Transportation Systems, under 2nd review.

-If you need the manuscript or have some questions on this project, please contact `zjuyinhuan@gmail.com` ([Huan Yin](https://yinhuan.site/)) . :blush:
+If you need the manuscript or have some questions on this project, please contact [Huan Yin](https://yinhuan.site/) `zjuyinhuan@gmail.com`  :blush:

 ## Images
 ![image](https://github.com/ZJUYH/map_compression/blob/master/pics/system.png)